 Steps for Mitering Crown Molding

 For a smooth look all the way around your trim that doesn't require corner pieces or connectors, the job gets a bit more complex.
 Mitering and coping do give a clean look to your trim, but it is a job for experienced DIYers.
 These processes are usually reserved for professionals, but if you have experience with mitering and coping, and you can afford to fix any mistakes, you could always try to cut your crown molding this way.

 You can use the mitering and coping steps below for our Focal Point crown molding if you prefer a smooth finish, but this is also the method you need for other styles of trim.
-When you're working with solid woods, plaster and other rigid options, you can't take any shortcuts when you're making your cuts.
+When you're working with foam, along with other options such as woods or plaster you may prefer not taking any shortcuts when you're making your cuts.
 You need to use high-quality equipment that produces reliable, consistent and clean cuts, all while maintaining strict measurements the whole way through.
 You may not have all the tools you need already, so be sure you have: